Thilanka-Rathnayaka/Thilanka-Portfolio/README.md

 # Thilanka-Portfolio

-🌐 Portfolio Website – Thilanka Yasodhana
+🌐 Portfolio Website – Thilanka Yasodhana Rathnayaka

 This is my personal portfolio website showcasing my experience, skills, and projects as a Senior Technical Officer.

 🚀 Technologies Used